-Whether Scrum, Kaizen, Lean, Pomodoro or CIP: All successful management models require effective feedback and continuous coaching.
-The following four rules are the cornerstone for sustainable and effective employee feedback.
+Whether Scrum, Kaizen, Lean, Pomodoro or CIP: All successful management models require effective employee feedback and continuous coaching.
+The following four rules are the cornerstone for sustainable and effective performance reviews.

 But why?
 Unfortunately, feedback discussions often produce the opposite of the desired result.
 Employees basically want honest feedback and hope for confirmation of their behavior.
 But if the discussion partners are neither trained nor have a basis of trust, the first spark of criticism leads to a defense of the discussed behavior.
 A constructive feedback discussion then quickly turns into a discussion about the question of blame.
-Instead of further development, the focus is on admitting mistakes, which makes both parties uncomfortable.
+Instead of further development, the focus is on admitting mistakes, which makes both parties uncomfortable (error culture).
+Feedback is also an important part of annual employee performance reviews, which are essential for many businesses.

 Difference between feedback, coaching and consulting